exoclock

 ExoClock is now counting more than 900 members from 50 countries around the world!
 From the first days of the project we had envisioned a meeting to bring all the ExoClock participants and team members together.

-This year, we will hold the 3rd version of the ExoClock annual meeting on the 21st & 22nd of October, 2023.
-The meeting will be hybrid and will be hosted by the Aristotle University of Thessaloniki, in Greece.
-We welcome all the ExoClock community, but also attendees that are not ExoClock members, to join us in-person or remotely.
+This year, we held the 3rd version of the ExoClock annual meeting on the 21st & 22nd of October, 2023.
+The meeting was hybrid and was be hosted by the Aristotle University of Thessaloniki, in Greece.

 Organising Committees